 - The top of the page contains the header and on the right-hand side the Log In button, which is replaced with a drop-down to log out, as well as navigate to the users profile.
 The header displays the version of Nexus Repository Manager and potentially the availability of a newer version.

 - Main Menu

-- The left-hand side of the application features the Nexus menu, with its numerous submenus.
+- The left-hand side of the application features the main menu, with its numerous submenus.
 The panel itself can be horizontally collapsed and expanded with the button in the top right-hand corner of the panel.
 Each submenu can be vertically collapsed and expanded with the button beside the title for each submenu.
 Depending on the access rights for the current user, different submenus and menu items are displayed.

 - Main Panel